3willows/messages/README.md

 ## TO DO:-

 - [x] Deploy on Github pages
+- [x] Make mobile friendly
+- [x] Fix the margin between elements
+- [ ] Refactor with Bootstrap/better use of Materialize
+- [ ] Add comments within the code
 - [ ] Add explanation of how it works within the webpage
-- [ ] Add comments within the code
-- [ ] Make mobile friendly

 ## ISSUES:-